Nedelis/sl3aio/docs/source/examples/general.rst

 ..
 Hint::
     :class: dropdown

-    - The ``pop`` method removes and yields all records, that matched the predicate;
+    - The ``pop`` method removes and yields all records, that matched the predicate.
-      the ``delete`` method removes all records, that matched the predicate without yielding them.
+    - The ``delete`` method removes all records, that matched the predicate without yielding them.
     - The ``delete_one``, ``pop`` and ``delete`` methods takes predicate as the optional parameter.

 ..
 Finally, put all the code inside the main asynchronous function and run it using ``asyncio.run`` method.